 If you use Customer Match, Google's EU User Consent Policy requires you to communicate with your Customer Match partner to ensure that consent signals are being sent to Google.

-Google's FAQ page explains that if Customer Match users don't communicate consent signals to Google, then personal data from EEA users cannot be processed or used for personalized advertising:
+Google's FAQ page explains that if Customer Match users don't communicate consent signals to Google, then personal data from users cannot be processed or used for personalized advertising:

 Google Ads Help: FAQs about the EU user consent policy for Customer Match upload partners section